When working with ROS2 and tf2, you may encounter the following warning when visualizing data in RViz or processing buffers:

 Warning: TF_OLD_DATA ignoring data from the past for frame base_link at time 4.294967 according to authority Authority undetectable

 This message indicates that tf2 is dropping out-of-order or stale transforms because your TF publisher is using a “simulated time” (or older timestamps), while the receiver uses the default system clock.
-In that case, we need to run nodes using use_sim_time
+In that case, we can either hit the reset button, or we need to run nodes using use_sim_time

 In your tf publisher node: